cudmore/bob-fiji-plugins/README.md

 ### bFolder2MapManager.v0.0_

 Convert a folder of image files into single channel .tif files.
-This will convert Zeiss LSM/CZI, and Scan Image 3.8/4.x.
+This will convert **Zeiss LSM/CZI*, and *Scan Image 3.8/4.x**.

 ### bMaxProject_